Best Cebu Island Travel Guide: Everything You Need to Know

 If you're in Cebu, and you want to address a local, expect an answer in either Cebuano, Tagalog, or English.
 Most locals understand English well, so don't be afraid to ask questions or directions.
 Say "Hello!" first when approaching them to establish a friendly tone.

-Sample Itinerary in Cebu
+Sample Itinerary on Cebu Island

 With all the activities and attractions you can explore in Cebu, we suggest a 6-day trip.
 Six days should cover most of the major attractions.
 Here's a sample itinerary to guide you in planning yours.